heustis/tsp-solver-go/README.md

 * If both `updateInteriorPoints` and `cloneByInitEdges` are enabled this becomes O(n^4).

 ### Convex Concave - Closest with Cloning

+#### About
 This behaves similarly to Closest Greedy, in that it first builds a convex hull, then selects interior points to attach to the hull based on whichever point has the minimum distance increase.
 Unlike Closest Greedy, this clones the entire circuit either whenever a point would be attached to a location, or whenever an attached point would be reattached at a different location.
 This allows this algorithm to explore possibilities that would be missed by the greedy algorithm.

-This algorithm performs the following steps after generating the convex hull:
+#### Steps
+1. Generates the convex hull (as described above).
-1. Initializes metadata for each point:
+2. Initializes metadata for each point:
     * whether the point is unattached,
     * whether the point is part of the initial convex hull,
     * the distance increase for the point, if it is attached and not part of the convex hull.
-2. Determines, and tracks, the distance increase for each point and each edge.
+2. Calculates, and stores, the distance increase for each point and each edge.
     * Unlike Closest Greedy this tracks all points and edge combinations, to allow for points to attach to their 2nd, 3rd, ..., Nth edges.
-    * The distance increase can be calculated as:
-      ```go
-      start.EdgeTo(point).GetLength() + point.EdgeTo(end).GetLength() - start.EdgeTo(end).GetLength()
-      ```
     * Internally, this uses a heap to store the points + edge distances to avoid reevaluating all edges each iteration.
 3. Initializes the set of clones with an initial clone containing the convex hull, interior points, closest edges, and metadata.
     * Internally, this uses a heap to store the clones, sorted so that the shortest circuit is at the head of the heap.